JemiBrown/CodeDiary/README.md

  # CodeDiary
 Adventures in Coding

+9.2.21 - Hacked code on codepen.
+Working with HTML and CSS.

-9.1.21 - Spect time hacking a calculator on codepen.
+9.1.21 - Spent time hacking a calculator on codepen.
 Changing colors, numbers to letters.
 The HTML and CSS section.

 8.31.21 - Did my homework of hacking code of this clock on codepen.
 Did what I could to change mostly everything.